-- Responses to Literature: Eighth grade students develop an interpretation exhibiting careful reading and insight.
-Students should draw inferences about the effects of the literary work on its audience and describe their own responses to the writer’s techniques and specific portions of the text.
+- Responses to Literature: Students are taught to think critically about 8th grade reading passages.
+They should draw inferences about the effects of the literary work on its audience and describe their own responses to the writer’s techniques and specific portions of the text.
 Eighth graders are expected to support their judgments through references to the text, other works, other authors, or to personal knowledge.

 - Technical Documents: Students in eighth grade write essays to identify the sequence of activities needed to design a system, operate a tool, or explain the bylaws of an organization.
 These essays include all the factors and variables that need to be considered and use formatting techniques (e.g., headings, differing fonts) to aid comprehension.

 In addition, eighth-graders choose the appropriate form for their own purpose for writing, including journals, letters, editorials, reviews, poems, memoirs, narratives, and instructions.

 Eighth grade students learn to respond constructively to others’ writing and determine if their own writing achieves its purposes.
 In Grade 8, students also apply criteria to evaluate writing and analyze published examples as models for writing.
 Writing standards recommend that each student keep and review a collection of his/her own written work to determine its strengths and weaknesses and to set goals as a writer.
 In addition, eighth grade students evaluate the purposes and effects of film, print, and technology presentations.
 Students assess how language, medium, and presentation contribute to meaning.